llarsson/value-service/README.md

 Simple gRPC service that exposes a single settable value.
 Used in "Towards soft circuit breaking in service meshes via caching using dynamically estimated TTLs".

+The data set from the experiments from the paper are [in a different repository](https://github.com/llarsson/value-service-experiments).

 ## Running experiments

 This repo has the code for the multi-threaded Server and multi-threaded Client.
 You will also need the [Cache](https://github.com/llarsson/value-service-caching) and [Estimator](https://github.com/llarsson/value-service-estimator).
 Get those, and make the Docker images for each component.
 They should have the following names: